linxiaow/blasterGame/README_[linxiaow].txt

 Level 3:
 - in createAsteroid, a fast asteroid aims at the spaceship
 - add dual ship when enter level 3. fade in fade out
-- use a setInterval to smoothen the movement

 Addition:
 1. add health property.
 Show heart in the right top corner to indicates 2 points of health.
 Picture source: https://image.baidu.com/search/detail?ct=503316480&z=0&ipn=d

-2.
+2. use a setInterval to smoothen the movement

+3. add transition words and music